 But with B2B decisions, there’s more emotion involved.
-If you make a bad decision, you could lose your job, you could be passed over for promotion, your career could go off track, etc. If you make the right decision, then you might get paid more or get headhunted for that next job that you want.
+If you make a bad decision, you could lose your job.
+You could be passed over for promotion.
+Your career could go off track.
+If you make the right decision, then you might get paid more.
+You could be headhunted for that next job that you want.

 There are far bigger, more life-changing decisions involved.
-And what the research shows is that when that happens, we actually revert more to emotion than we do to rationality.
+Research shows that when that happens, we actually revert more to emotion than we do to rationality.

 Shirin explains what really impacts buyers and customers: